Mindfulness & Grief Coach Certification Program

 Will this make me a therapist?

-No. This certification does not grant a therapy license or board certification.
+No. This training does not grant a therapy license or board certification.
 You agree to practice within your professional scope.

 Is this training trauma-informed and non-pathologizing?